coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

 </fieldMap>
 {% endhighlight %}

 Finally, the query must be modified to filter the duplicates out of connected users’ searches.
-If using MVC, integrate this snippet to your query builder in your `SearchView.cshtml` file.
+The following example is for a MVC setup.
+Start by [duplicating](https://developers.coveo.com/display/public/SitecoreV4/Duplicating+the+Coveo+Search+Component) your search component (`SearchView.cshtml`).
+Then, replace the code bloc containing `.coveoForSitecore('init', CoveoForSitecore.componentsOptions)` with the following snippet.

 {% highlight js %}
 <script type="text/javascript">